dalsgaard/JavaScriptFundamentals/docs/scope.md

 console.log(window.x); // => 7
 ```

-## Hiding

-### Principle of Least Privilege

-This principle states that in the design of software,
-such as the API for a module/object,
-you should expose only what is minimally necessary, and 'hide' everything else.

-### Collision Avoidance

-Avoid unintended collision between two different identifiers with the same name
-but different intended usages.

 ## Function Declaration versus Function Expression

 If function is the very first thing in the statement,